magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Now visit the usual
 [Shopping Form](http://localhost:3000/shopping.html) and play with it.

-> NOTE 4: remember that even if we already have defined and tested the
+> NOTE 4: remember that even if we already defined and tested the
 > validators for both the client and the server sides of the Shopping
-> Form, we still have to attach them to form itself.
-So, if do not
+> Calculator, we still have to attach them to form itself.
+So, if you
-> follow the happy path you'll get an error anyway.
+> do not follow the happy path you'll get an error anyway.

-So far, so good.
 Everything is still working as expected.
+Now run the CLJ REPL as

-Now run the CLJ REPL as usual:
+usual:

 ```bash
 # from a new terminal